lunarphp/lunar/docs/core/extending/models.md

 ### Static call forwarding

-If you have custom methods in your on model, you can call those functions directly from the Lunar model instance.
+If you have custom methods in your own model, you can call those functions directly from the Lunar model instance.

 Assuming we want to provide a new function to a product variant model.